probabl-ai/skore-user-test/README.md

 1. Suggestions
     - Missing features?
     - Onboarding improvements?
     - Would you use skore in your day-to-day work?
-    - Would you recommend skore to a colleague?
+Would you recommend skore to a colleague?

 You can share your feedback:
-- either by mail directly to the [Product Team](mailto:product-feedback@signal.probabl.ai),
+- either directly by mail to the [Product Team](mailto:product-feedback@signal.probabl.ai),
 - or on the `#skore` channel of our [Discord server](http://discord.probabl.ai).

 ## How to help?